JPS Staff

 Deena manages JPS communications and marketing strategy, including the JPS website, newsletter, social media, and outreach initiatives.
 Together with JPS publishing partners, she designs and coordinates national digital and print marketing campaigns reaching diverse audiences, and she provides promotional support, guidance, and resources for JPS authors.

-Prior to joining JPS in 2023, Deena served as a Jewish communal professional, with over 18 years of experience developing a rich tapestry of cultural and educational programs at JCCs, cultivating organizational partnerships, and managing congregational communications and engagement.
-Deena is also an artist and freelance graphic designer, and in her spare time, she enjoys nature, travel with her family, creative and culinary pursuits, and immersing in a good book.
+Prior to joining JPS in 2023, Deena served in a variety of leadership roles as a Jewish communal professional, with over 18 years of experience developing a rich tapestry of cultural, literary and educational programs at JCCs, cultivating organizational partnerships, and managing congregational communications and engagement.

 Accounting Manager